AlephAlpha/Nekomata/doc/Builtins.md

 ### `rotate` (`Ř`, `2 -> 1`)

-Rotate a list or a string by a given number of positions.
+Rotate a list by a given number of positions.

 If the first argument is a number, it is converted to a range from 0 to that number minus 1.